 Using cameras and microphones, this technology allows you to see and hear your tutor and other class members.
 You can share common learning resources and materials on screen.
 VC can be accessed in a dedicated VC room with a large screen or it can be accessed on a laptop or desktop computer.
 You may share the facility with a group of students or you may be on your own.

-Blackboard, Virtual Learning Environment (VLE)
+Brightspace, Virtual Learning Environment (VLE)

 This web based system connects you to your online learning materials, online guidance and support and enables you to access and submit course assessments.
 You can talk with your tutors and other students in your online classroom through discussion boards, forums and live chat.